 Two years later, they returned to Europe and went to Italy where they were invited to the Vatican to attend the celebration of the tenth anniversary of the coronation of Pope Leo XIII.
 Also, in Verona, Cody fulfilled his ambition of exhibiting his "Wild West" (he disliked the term "show") in an ancient Roman amphitheater.
 (In Rome he was unable to fulfill his dream of playing in the Coliseum, itself, as there was too much rubble and stone cluttering the arena; he settled for having himself and his troupe photographed in front of it.)

-visit to Rome was a bronco-busting challenge "grudge
+to Rome was a bronco-busting challenge "grudge match"

-match" between Buffalo Bill's cowboys and true working
+between Buffalo Bill's cowboys and true working cowhands

-cowhands from the Maremma region in central Italy, men
+from the Maremma region in central Italy, men who spent

-who spent much of their time working with the Cajetan
+much of their time working with the Cajetan breed of

-breed of horse, the wildest and most unmanageable in
+horse, the wildest and most unmanageable in Italy.
+The

-Italy.
-The Prince of Teano challenged Cody's men to
+Prince of Teano challenged Cody's men to break the

-contest.
-The Rome correspondent of the New York Herald
+The Rome correspondent of the New York Herald wrote:

 The brutes made springs into the air, darted hither and thither in all directions, and bent themselves into all sorts of shapes, but all in vain.
 In five minutes the cowboys had caught the wild horses with the lasso, saddled, subdued and bestrode them.
 Then the cowboys rode them around the arena while the dense crowds applauded with delight.